Transformer Fault Current Calculator

 Calculate available fault current at transformer secondary and downstream points using the point-to-point method

-Calculate voltage, current, and power relationships
+Check ideal voltage, current, and power arithmetic before electrical review

 Motor FLA Lookup (NEC 430) →Check motor starting inrush against supply capacity